middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 (d) 2 majors\* (_either 2 departmental or one departmental and one interdisciplinary\*\*_), no minor.

 \*_A student who has declared two majors will have to choose to complete only one major should scheduling conflicts occur._
-\*\*_Majors considered interdisciplinary include: American Studies; Black Studies; Environmental Studies; Gender, Sexuality, and Feminist Studies; International and Global Studies; International Politics and Economics; Molecular Biology and Biochemistry; and Neuroscience._
+\*\*_Majors considered interdisciplinary include: American Studies; Black Studies; Environmental Studies; International and Global Studies; International Politics and Economics; Molecular Biology and Biochemistry; and Neuroscience._

 A major requires a minimum of 10 fall and spring semester credits.
 Students may take no more than 16 fall and spring semester credits and, in addition, no more than two winter term and summer study courses, combined, in a major department or program (one of which may be senior work).